leonaej/Smart-Tutor-Personalized-Performance-Analysis/README.md

 # Smart-Tutor-Personalized-Performance-Analysis
 Smart Tutor: A personalized learning system integrating Learning Process Knowledge Tracing (LPKT) and Graph Neural Networks (GNN) to model student learning behavior, predict performance, and recommend tailored tutorials for improved learning outcomes.

-# Smart Tutor: Personalized Performance Analysis

-This repository contains the paper **_Smart Tutor: Personalized Performance Analysis_**, developed as part of the **AI in Education / Research Methods** coursework at Rochester Institute of Technology (RIT).

 ## 🔹Overview
 **Smart Tutor** is an intelligent, adaptive learning environment that tracks student progress and predicts knowledge states over time.
 The system addresses the limitations of one-size-fits-all learning by integrating **Learning Process Knowledge Tracing (LPKT)** and **Graph Neural Networks (GNN)** to capture both temporal learning patterns and conceptual relationships.